 for a station blackout (SBO) without recourse to standby power generators.

-ECCSs were available at Three Mile Island and Fukushima, but failed, for different reasons, to prevent the cores to melt.
+ECCSs were available at Three Mile Island and Fukushima, but failed to be deployed, for different reasons, to prevent the cores to melt.

-It is the purpose of this analysis to show that, with all but a minor loss of cooling accident (LOCA), the associated EPR Emergency Core Cooling System (ECCS) is unable to prevent a partial core melting or, in the case of a severe LOCA under full power it will be a catastrophe.
+It is the purpose of this analysis to show that, with all but a minor loss of cooling accident (LOCA), the associated EPR Emergency Core Cooling System (ECCS) is unable to prevent a partial core melting or, in the case of a severe LOCA under full power it will be a catastrophe with fuller core melting.

 The EPR ECCS